 Additionally, there are important key features in choosing a managed WiFi system:

-- An outsourced wireless network alleviates the risk in your technology becoming outdated.
+- An outsourced wireless network alleviates the risk of your technology becoming outdated.

 - Managed WiFi ensures scalability, allowing growth to not be inhibited by a network's connectivity capabilities.

 If you would like your property to go from unmanaged to managed, partner with Converged Services to negotiate with service providers offering a managed WiFi system.
-To learn more about Converged Services, download our Partnership Guide.
+To learn more about Converged Services and our wide range of multifamily technology solutions, download our Partnership Guide.